 So you’re going to Naples and you’re afraid you’ll have to miss out on one of the best things the city has to offer?
 Rest assured, several pizzerias offer gluten free pizza that Naples dreams are made of.
 After a year of living in the area and many, many pizzas later, I can assure you there are some amazing spots for gluten free pizza in Naples.

-I can’t be responsible for the serious pizza craving this post may or may not induce… full disclosure.
+I can’t be responsible for the serious pizza craving this post may induce… full disclosure.

 Despite being a country famous for pizza, pasta and carbs in general, Italy is very gluten free friendly.
 Italian grocery stores carry an extensive selection of GF foods.
 If you’re not around a big grocery store though, keep your eyes peeled for a farmacia.
-They usually have a few GF items.
-Italians know what gluten free is and they really do it well.
-They understand celiac is a disease and it’s not an fad or trend to Italians.
+They usually have a small selection.

 Starita was the first place I had gluten free pizza in Naples and for that it will always have a place in my heart.
 It’s authentic, real deal Neapolitan pizza.
 I’ve seen them bring the dough from the back so I know they are extra careful with cross-contamination.
 Also, their house wine is light, fruity and served just a few degrees cooler than usual.
 Very refreshing on a hot summer day in Italy.

 Da Concettina ai Tre Santi

 Da Concettina ai Tre Santi definitely has that delicious pink sauce phenomenon when the watery Mozzarella di Bufala mixes with the tomato sauce.
 Their gluten free pizza has a slightly thicker crust.
 They were also quite generous on the basil, instead of just placing one lone leaf as a garnish.